bitnami/charts/bitnami/postgresql-ha/README.md

 If you want to encrypt both *frontend* and *backend* traffics, you may use the same secret for Pgpool and PostgreSQL TLS configuration.

-### repmgr.conf / postgresql.conf / pg_hba.conf / pgpool.conf files as configMap
+### repmgr.conf / postgresql.conf / pg_hba.conf / pgpool.conf / pool_hba.conf files as configMap

-This helm chart also supports to customize the whole configuration file.
+This Helm chart also supports to customize the whole configuration file.

-You can specify the Pgpool, PostgreSQL and Repmgr configuration using the `pgpool.configuration`, `postgresql.configuration`, `postgresql.pgHbaConfiguration`, and `postgresql.repmgrConfiguration` parameters.
-The corresponding files will be mounted as ConfigMap to the containers and it will be used for configuring Pgpool, Repmgr and the PostgreSQL server.
+You can specify the Pgpool-II, PostgreSQL and Repmgr configuration using the `pgpool.configuration`, `pgpool.poolHbaConfiguration`, `postgresql.configuration`, `postgresql.pgHbaConfiguration`, and `postgresql.repmgrConfiguration` parameters.
+The corresponding files will be mounted as ConfigMap to the containers and it will be used for configuring Pgpool-II, Repmgr and the PostgreSQL server.

 In addition to this option, you can also set an external ConfigMap(s) with all the configuration files.
 This is done by setting the `postgresql.configurationCM` and `pgpool.configurationCM` parameters.
 Note that this will override the previous options.